GoogleChrome/web.dev/src/site/content/en/blog/webcodecs/index.md

 either consume or produce frames.
 Video encoders convert frames into encoded chunks.
 Video decoders do the opposite.

-Also `VideoFrame` plays nicely with the the rest of Web APIs by being a [`CanvasImageSource`](https://html.spec.whatwg.org/multipage/canvas.html#canvasimagesource) and having a [constructor](https://www.w3.org/TR/webcodecs/#dom-videoframe-videoframe) accepting `CanvasImageSource`.
+Also `VideoFrame` plays nicely with other Web APIs by being a [`CanvasImageSource`](https://html.spec.whatwg.org/multipage/canvas.html#canvasimagesource) and having a [constructor](https://www.w3.org/TR/webcodecs/#dom-videoframe-videoframe) that accepts `CanvasImageSource`.
-So it can be used in functions like [`drawImage()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) and[`texImage2D()`](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/texImage2D), also it can be constructed from canvases, bitmaps, video elements and other video frames.
+So it can be used in functions like [`drawImage()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) and[`texImage2D()`](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/texImage2D).
+Also it can be constructed from canvases, bitmaps, video elements and other video frames.

 WebCodecs API works well in tandem with the classes from [Insertable Streams API](https://w3c.github.io/mediacapture-transform/) which connect WebCodecs to [media stream tracks](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamTrack).
-- `MediaStreamTrackProcessor` breaks up into media tracks into individual frames
+- `MediaStreamTrackProcessor` breaks media tracks into individual frames.
-- `MediaStreamTrackGenerator` helps to create a media track from a stream of frames.
+- `MediaStreamTrackGenerator` creates a media track from a stream of frames.

 ## WebCodecs and web workers

-By design WebCodecs API does all the heavy lifting asynchronously and off the main thread, but since frame and chunk callbacks can often be called multiple times a second, they might clutter the main thread and thus make the website less responsive.
+By design WebCodecs API does all the heavy lifting asynchronously and off the main thread.
+But since frame and chunk callbacks can often be called multiple times a second, they might clutter the main thread and thus make the website less responsive.
 Therefore it is preferable to move handling of individual frames and encoded chunks into a web worker.